 Finalisation of the quarantine conditions may be undertaken with input from the Australian states and territories as appropriate.

-5.1.1 Pest risk management for quarantine pests identified in the analysis of existing policy
+5.1.1 Pest risk management for quarantine pests identified in this report

 The pest risk analysis identified a quarantine pest listed in Table 5.1 as having an unrestricted risk above Australia's ALOP.